-The best way is to go on a tour, so then you can pack in as much in as you can.
+The best way is to go on a tour, so then you can pack in as much as you can.
 There are tours that you can book through the cruise ship or independently.

-Whilst I have been in Skagway I have been on two all day tours.
+Whilst I have been in Skagway I have been on two all-day tours.
 The Kroschel Wildlife Refuge in Haines and the Best of Skagway.

-Both were fantastic tours, the Kroschel Wildlife Refuge you will see lots of Alaskan wild animals.
+Both were fantastic tours, at the Kroschel Wildlife Refuge, you will see lots of Alaskan wild animals.
 The Best of Skagway you learn about the Gold Rush History.
 So, it depends on what you prefer to see.
 There are so many tours in Skagway to do, but I do recommend both of these.